 Licorice Root for Anxiety

-The University of Maryland Medical Center says some people use licorice root for anxiety to treat it.
-Signs and symptoms of anxiety include:
+The University of Maryland Medical Center says some people use licorice root to treat anxiety.

 - Racing heartbeat